 These substances have a moderate to a low propensity for addiction, such as ketamine, steroids, and testosterone.

-These substances are defined by a lower potential for abuse than the previous schedule and consist of preparations containing limited quantities of certain narcotics, such as robitussin and Lyrica.
+These substances are defined by a lower potential for abuse than the previous schedule and contain limited quantities of certain narcotics, such as Robitussin and Lyrica.

 Problems with the Current Drug Schedule

 Even with a cursory reading of the definitions, one can see the issues with the current scheduling.
 For example, it does not clearly define dependency, nor does it include tobacco and alcohol, which are responsible for a significant amount of deaths each year.
 Additionally, many would debate that cocaine and Xanax are far more addictive than cannabis, yet they are scheduled in a less severe category.
 Plus, research has continually proven the clear medical benefits of cannabis.

 Since the current U.S. drug scheduling is restrictive, outdated, and vague, it is unlikely that rescheduling will do much for destigmatizing cannabis.
 Still, rescheduling or de-scheduling cannabis from the CSA would be a step in the right direction.